Alcohol addiction

 How we treat alcohol use disorder

 Do you sometimes ask yourself: when am I an alcoholic?
 The answer depends on the frequency and reason you are drinking.
 If you structurally drink a lot of alcohol over a longer period of time, chances are you will become psychologically, and possibly physically, addicted to it.
 Alcohol abuse can result in serious emotional and physical issues and even death.
 At Connection SGGZ, we offer professional help through detox, for example through treatment in our South Africa detox clinic or in Meerlo.
-We support you in a medically responsible and committed way to stop drinking.
+We support you in a medically responsible and committed way to quit alcohol.
 Our personal approach allows you to get back to a full and healthy life after treatment.

 Signs of alcohol alcoholism: